-In this sixth Responsibility and Impact Report of the Fund we present the non-financial results of the Fund over 2019 as well as an outlook for 2020 and beyond.
-During 2019 the positive trend regarding the financial return continued as the Fund showed a strong net annual return of 4.2% which is in line with its long-term targets.
-From an impact perspective 2019 marks another year with a growing SME portfolio at the financial institutions invested in, in line with the impact strategy of the Fund.
+In this seventh Responsibility and Impact Report of the Fund we present the non-financial results of the Fund over 2020 as well as an outlook for 2021 and beyond.
+Despite the COVID-19 crisis the Fund showed a net positive return of 0.8% and an IRR since inception of 2.6%, slightly below its long-term targets.
+From an impact perspective 2020 marks another year with a growing SME portfolio at the financial institutions invested in, in line with the impact strategy of the Fund.